 This query searches for boost rules that match the word phone, and that contain the FieldText expression MATCH{UK}:place.
-QMS then adds the additional FieldText from the rule to the query to IDOL Server.
+HPE QMS then adds the additional FieldText from the rule to the query to IDOL Server.

-Note: This query also searches for synonymous terms.
+This query also searches for synonymous terms.

 If your boost rules contain a DATABASERESTRICTION field, set the SynonymDatabaseMatch parameter to True to apply the restriction.
-By default, QMS does not apply the database restriction.
+By default, HPE QMS does not apply the database restriction.

-- "Create Boost Rules" on page 68 - "Create Query Manipulation Server Rules" on page 45 - "Synonyms, Hyponyms, and Hypernyms" on page 59 http://IDOLhost:port/action=GRL where,
+- Create Boost Rules, on the previous page - Create Query Manipulation Server Rules, on page 45 - Synonyms, Hyponyms, and Hypernyms, on page 61